-- 1. At the time of this writing, Montgomery County and the ACA requires fencing around all pools to be a height of 60"; - 2.
-The Committee has established 52" as the maximum height generally allowable on lots without a swimming pool; unless special considerations pertain as to grades of the property or other architectural features in the judgment of the Committee; - 3.
+- 1. At the time of this writing, Montgomery County and the ACA require fencing around all pools to be a height of 60". - 2.
+The Committee has established 52" as the maximum height generally allowable on lots without a swimming pool; unless special considerations pertain as to grades of the property or other architectural features in the judgment of the Committee. - 3.
 Fence heights may vary slightly depending on factors such as the style of the fence, installation methods, and terrain/grade changes.
 In consideration of these variables, height variations up to several inches shorter or taller than the approved fence height may occur from time to time. - 4.
-All fences are to have access gates that, unless approved otherwise, should be compatible to the fencing in style, design, material, height and color.
-Gates must be a minimum width of 4' wide for lawn maintenance purposes. - 5.
+All fences are to have access gates that, unless approved otherwise, should be compatible with the fencing in style, design, material, height, and color.
+Gates must be a minimum of 4' wide for lawn maintenance purposes. - 5.
 Fencing of rear yards generally must begin at the rear corner of the dwelling and not extend towards the street beyond the rear corner of the house.
-Exceptions may be made on a case by case basis in instances where a structural feature of the dwelling precludes placement at the rear corner of the home or other similar unique condition justify the exception.
+Exceptions may be made on a case-by-case basis in instances where a structural feature of the dwelling precludes placement at the rear corner of the home or other similar unique conditions justify the exception.
 In these rare instances, the Committee will strive to retain the open feeling of the community and will require placement to be located as close to the rear corner of the dwelling as possible.
 Any exception granted to accommodate specific conditions shall be considered unique and shall not set a precedent for future exceptions. - 6.
-Wire attached to fencing is discouraged and the Committee will only consider approval providing the wire is professionally installed on the inside of the fence; - 7.
-Standardized high quality deer fencing that is professionally installed will be permitted upon approval in rear yards only.
-Deer fencing should be constructed using black posts and wire and situated in a visually unobtrusive manor: - 8.
-All fencing will require landscaping to visually soften corners and views from adjacent lots and streets: - 9.
-Invisible dog fencing requires approval and it is recommended that lawn maintenance crews be made aware of the location of the invisible fencing.
-Otherwise, lawn maintenance crews can not be held responsible for damages to invisible fencing.
-Invisible fencing is not permitted on common area or within community landscape easements or county right of ways.
+Wire attached to fencing is discouraged, and the Committee will only consider approval providing the wire is professionally installed on the inside of the fence; - 7.
+Standardized high-quality deer fencing that is professionally installed will be permitted upon approval in rear yards only.
+Deer fencing should be constructed using black posts and wire and situated in a visually unobtrusive manner.
+Although deer fencing is not permitted in front or side yard locations, deer protection/netting will be considered on a case-by-case basis in front and side yards, providing it is compatible in scale and appearance with its surroundings.
+Netting should be limited to small sections (not complete enclosures), preferably located at the front foundation of the home, where it blends into the existing landscape with a minimum visual impact and maintained in a visually appealing manner.
+Tree trunk protectors are also an acceptable front yard deer barrier - 8.
+All fencing will require landscaping to visually soften corners and views from adjacent lots and streets.
+(For invisible fencing, please refer to VIII.
+Standards for Maintenance of Lot Improvements)

-Your application should include: (Invisible Fences require the submission of items 1 and 2 only)
+Your application should include: \(Invisible Fences require the submission of items 1 and 2 only)

-- 1. A completed ACA Modification Application form; - 2.
-A to-scale site plan, plat or house location survey showing the home, other improvements, exact fence location including distance from home and property lines; - 3.
-A detailed description of proposed fence including a catalog sheet, photograph or drawing; - 4.
+1. A completed ACA Modification Application form;

+- 2. A to-scale site plan, plat, or house location survey showing the home, other improvements, and exact fence location, including distance from home and property lines; - 3.
+A detailed description of the proposed fence, including a catalog sheet, photograph, or drawing; - 4.
 The reason for the proposed fence; - 5.
-A landscape plan showing plant species, quantities, sizes and locations.
+A landscape plan showing plant species, quantities, sizes, and locations.